2020 Affordable Accredited Online Colleges

 Are online programs worth it?

 Whether or not an online degree will be worth it may vary depending on a student’s personal and professional goals, but online programs are often worth the cost and time investment.
 The quality of distance education programs is usually the same as in-person ones, but online students typically save money and time by enrolling virtually.
-In fact, we looked at tuition rates of 100 schools offering both online and in-person programs.
+In fact, our sister site looked at tuition rates of 100 schools offering both online and in-person programs.
 Of those schools, a majority offered online programs at a more affordable cost: 80% of public schools had reduced tuition rates for out-of-state students and 96% of private schools were cheaper for all online students.
 Students may be concerned that online degrees are taken less seriously by employers, but diplomas do not indicate whether a degree was earned online or in person, with the exception of schools that are known for being predominantly online.
 Employers will only know the name of the school a student attended and what they studied.
 The value of a degree remains the same and coursework is often similar, regardless of the format, and research indicates that earning a degree is likely to significantly impact one’s career.
 According to research done by The College Board, those who hold a bachelor’s degree make $24,900 more per year on average than those with a high school diploma.
 College graduates are also less likely to be unemployed and are more likely to have access to benefits such as healthcare and retirement funds from their employers.

 Is the tuition rate what I will actually pay?